 However, for certain countries, the USCIS frequently issues an automatic extension of EADs in connection with announcing a renewal of TPS.
 In this way, the government gives itself enough time to deal with the flood of EAD applications before everyone’s right to work runs out.

-TPS designated need to show their employers, both expired work permit card and a copy of the notice provided in the Federal Register, which is a daily newspaper of the U.S. government.
+TPS designated need to show their employers, both expired work permit card and a copy of the notice provided in the Federal Register, which is basically a daily newspaper of the U.S. government.
 The renewal announcement will be within a few months before your EAD expires.

 If I am granted TPS, then am I eligible to apply for a green card or not?